Study 7. Faith is Expectation

 27As Jesus went on from there, two blind men followed him, calling out, "Have mercy on us, Son of David!"
 28When he had gone indoors, the blind men came to him, and he asked them, "Do you believe that I am able to do this?"
 "Yes, Lord," they replied.
 29Then he touched their eyes and said, "According to your faith will it be done to you;" 30and their sight was restored (Matthew 9:27-30).

 Can I stop and make a distinction here on the matter of faith?
 Faith in God is not expressed by believing that God can do something, but that God will do something.
-Lots of people believe God can do anything He wants to, but many don't think that He will.
-These two blind men were expressing their faith that Christ would heal them if only they could get to Him.
-The longing of our God is that we would seek Him out and ask Him for our personal needs, overcoming every obstacle to our faith.
-He deliberately made them come and find Him.
-Jesus went indoors to the house hoping that the blind men would pursue Him.
-So many people never seek the Lord for their needs.
-According to your faith in pursuing Him and His ability to meet your need, will it be done to you!
+Many believe God can do anything He wants to but don't believe He will.
+The two blind men expressed their faith that Christ would heal them if only they could get to Him.
+The longing of our God is that we would pursue Him for our personal needs, overcoming every obstacle to our faith.
+He deliberately made the two come and find Him by going indoors to the house.
+According to your faith in pursuing Him to meet your need, will it be done to you!

-Let's look further into this vital topic of believing that God will answer our prayer.
+Let's look further into this vital topic of believing God will answer prayer.
 Faith is very much involved in our believing:

 22"Have faith in God," Jesus answered.
 23"I tell you the truth, if anyone says to this mountain, 'Go, throw yourself into the sea,' and does not doubt in his heart but believes that what he says will happen, it will be done for him.
 24Therefore I tell you, whatever you ask for in prayer, believe that you have received it, and it will be yours (Mark 11:22-24).